MicrosoftDocs/microsoft-salescopilot-docs/articles/global-search.md

     > [!NOTE]
     > For Dynamics 365, the key fields must be configured as View Columns in the Quick Find View for the record type.
 Otherwise, the additional fields aren't shown in the search results.

+### Filter search results by record type

-You can also filter the search results by record type.
+You can filter the search results by record type.
 The record types that are available for filtering depend on the record types that your administrator configured.
 The record types are shown above the list of search results.
 Select a record type to filter the search to results by that record type.

 :::image type="content" source="media/global-search-filter.png" alt-text="Screenshot of filter options in global search.":::